chengmatt/State_Space_Selex_Sim/README.md

 ### Operating Model Options
 The OM is able to be specified for multiple fishery and survey fleets, as well as multiple sexes.
-Note that for the sablefish life-history, the number of years for which the OM generates data needs to be extended, for the population to reach an unfished equilibrium state.
 | OM Component  | Options |
 | --------| --------|
 |Recruitment| Beverton Holt Recruitment, Mean Recruitment |